 1. Each individual school district has the responsibility of responding to its own crises.
 Additionally, it is the district administration’s responsibility to determine when the resources of the district are no longer adequate to deal with a situation.
 It is the district administration’s responsibility to ask for assistance when it is deemed necessary.
 Mutual aid support is not provided without a request from a district-level administrator.

-2. If school disaster mutual aid response assistance is needed, a district-level administrator or designee will contact the neighboring parish administrator or designee and notify the Office of Emergency Services Superintendent.
+2. If school disaster mutual aid response assistance is needed, a district-level administrator or designee will contact the neighboring Parish administrator or designee and notify the Parish Office of Homeland Security and Emergency Preparedness (OHSEP).

 3. The issue of payment is raised because it is possible that an emergency situation